michael-loeffler/C---Security-Badge-Maker/README.md

 Please review the [demonstration video](https://drive.google.com/file/d/12jQorTxnfoHV4q-s7QRMQ7tRWxJNaI8O/view?usp=sharing) to see how the app functions and experience the user perspective.

 ## Credits
-Some code blocks were supplied from EDX Coding Bootcamp continuation courseswork as this was a learning exercise.
+Some code blocks were supplied from EDX Coding Bootcamp continuation coursework as this was a learning exercise.

 Packages used:
   - .NET Core SDK